MurielPinho/FEUP-LPOO-PROJ/docs/ReadMe.md

 ## Design

 * **Adapter** - we want to use an existing class, and the interface does not match the one we need.
-For example, the player controller and the player itself is the same, but the maze must change as requirements are fulfilled.
+For example, the player controller and the player itself are the same, but the maze must change as requirements are fulfilled.
-* **Singleton** - during gameplay, we must ensure that exactly one instance of certain classes, namely the player controller and the maze class.The game itself must be instanced only once.
+* **Singleton** - during gameplay, we must ensure that exactly one instance of certain classes, namely the player controller and the maze class, are instantiated at a time.
+The game itself must be instantiated only once.
 * **Composite** - elements of the game needed to be represented as part-whole hierarchies of objects.
 An element of the game may be an exit, a key, etc.
-* **State** - a cell alter its behavior, between passage and wall, to update the maze as the player progresses through the game.
+* **State** - a cell alters its behavior, between passage and wall, to update the maze as the player progresses through the game.

 ## Known Code Smells and Refactoring Suggestions

-#### Duplicate code

-The playerWon() and playerLost() methods from Game class are almost identical, complicating the code and making it longer.

-A way to solve the problem would be to Extract a Method gameResult().

 #### Data class